Letter to Mary WebbMary Elizabeth Webb | Born: 1796-04-15 in Wokingham, Berkshire, England. Died: .

 Edited by Amy L. GatesAmy L. Gates, Ph.D., Editor, Assistant Professor of English Missouri Southern State University

 Amy L. Gates is an Assistant Professor in the Department of English and Philosophy at Missouri Southern State University.
 Her teaching and research are centered around eighteenth- and nineteenth-century British literature, with a focus on British Romanticism.
-For the Digital Mitford project, she works on letters and is the editor of Mitford’s play Inez de Castro.
+She has attended Digital Mitford Coding Schools and has workd on letters and is the editor of Mitford’s play Inez de Castro.

 .